Tmw/tiemenwaterreus.com/content/posts/linear-regression-elixir-phoenix-liveview-I.md

 That’s it for this post!
 We built a machine learning model that can perform linear regressions and trained it using gradient descent in Elixir.

-In the [next part](/posts/linear-regression-elixir-phoenix-liveview-ii/) we’ll look at how we can make this an interactive example using Phoenix Liveview where clicking on a SVG plane will generate training data and let the model predict the best fitting line through those points.
+In the [next part](/posts/linear-regression-elixir-phoenix-liveview-ii/) we’ll look at how we can make this an interactive example using Phoenix LiveView where clicking on a SVG plane will generate training data and let the model predict the best fitting line through those points.